My Geocaching Bag

-All that I really need to go geocaching is my GPSr and a pencil, but I often take a little more that I carry in a small pocket-size bag.
+One of the things that I appreciate about geocaching is that I really need is my GPSr and a pen or a pencil (and of course my geocaching.com account).
+There are many things that these are the only two things I take with me, but I often take a little more which I carry in a small pocket-size bag.
 It has mostly everything I need for any geocaching adventure, whether it is a walk through a local park or up a mountain trail.

 My Geocaching Bag -

-This is my (updated) "take to every cache" geocaching bag.
-Nothing special, nothing fancy; just a plain canvas zipper bag with an official geocaching.com patch sewn to its front.
+This is the most current update to my "take to every cache" geocaching bag.
+It really hasn't changed much in over a decade, and its nothing special, nothing fancy; just a plain canvas zipper bag with a geocaching.com patch sewn to its front.

 There are two things that I really like about this bag: